 11276.2 Costs Reimbursable at 90 Percent FFP.--FFP at 90 percent is available for costs directly attributable to the Medicaid program for the design, development, installation, and enhancement of mechanized claims processing and information retrieval systems.
 Included are resources needed for systems requirements analysis, design definition, forms development, programming, unit testing, integrated test, conversion, the use of hardware to the extent necessary for design, development, and installation, and supplies for the above.
 These and other direct costs including personnel costs of the State project management team specifically assigned for the development and installation effort are included.
 Other administrative activities are matched at 50 percent.

-11276.3 Costs Reimbursable at 75 Percent FFP.--
+11276.3 Costs Reimbursable at 75 Percent FFP.--FFP at 75 percent is available for MMIS operations and proprietary software.

-A.--FFP at 75 percent is available for direct costs directly attributable to the Medicaid program for ongoing automated processing of claims, payments, and reports.
+A. MMIS Operations.--FFP at 75 percent is available for direct costs directly attributable to the Medicaid program for ongoing automated processing of claims, payments, and reports.
 Included are forms, use of system hardware and supplies, maintenance of software and documentation, and personnel costs of operations control clerks, suspense and/or exception claims processing clerks, data entry operators, microfilm operators, terminal operators, peripheral equipment operators, computer operators, and claims coding clerks if the coded data is used in the MMIS, and all direct costs specifically identified to these cost objectives.
 Report users, such as staff who perform follow-up investigations, are not considered part of the MMIS.

 FFP at the 75 percent level for operations does not cover clerical processing operations, except as indicated.
 One of the aims of system improvements is the mechanization of front-end manual editing operations to achieve greater edit reliability and the reduction of clerical workload.

-§
+B. Proprietary Software.--FFP at 75 percent is available for the license fee associated with proprietary software being used to perform certain functions that are within the confines of an approved MMIS; e.g. information retrieval and report generation (See §11276.5 for Decision Support System policy).

+Several regulatory factors govern such use, and are described in 45 CFR 95.617(c);

+(1) Software packages sold or leased to the general public are not subject to the ownership provisions normally applied to software developed with FFP (45 CFR 95.617(a) and (b), and

 Rev. 18 11-2-19